 The small things are participation (in class and on the class Slack channel), lecture quizzes, seminars and lab reports.
 The motivation for these assignments is to show you the best practices for engaging with the topics of the course, and to give you recognition for your engagement.
 These activities will be focused on the describe, construct, evaluate, and interpret learning goals described above.
-The seminars require you to closely read one scholarly journal article per week, add your annotations to the article online and respond to annotations from other students.
+The seminars require you to closely read one scholarly journal article per week.
 The seminars also require you to participate in the in-class discussion, and submit a hard copy of your seminar notes at the end of that class.
 This activity is focused on the learning goals of evaluating and understanding, as noted above.
 The lecture quizzes are every Tuesday at the start of each lecture, and are focused on the learning goals of describing and evaluating.
 The lab reports are short summaries of the lab activities to help you practice description and application of the skills you've learned.

 The big things are a replication report on a previously published geoarchaeological study, and a lab report.
 These is focused on the learning goals of describing, understanding and applying and evaluating.
 Both of these big things have several smaller assignments to provide scaffolding for you.
 These smaller assignments have been carefully designed to give you the skills you need to succeed in the big project, at the time you need them.
 These smaller assignments will help you get a good grade on the final product.